 Highlighting the Opcode line and pressing the Enter button brings up a screen that shows all of the possible Opcodes.
 Use the Up or Down arrow keys to select the Opcode that you want to use for the program step that you are editing and press the Enter key.
 To change the Time option, highlight the line and press the Enter key.
 The next screen is the "Time Edit" screen.
 If you wish to change the hour, press the Hour button in the upper right-hand corner.
 If you want to change the minutes press the Min button.
-The next screen that you wish to permanently change the recipe to and press the Enter button.
+The next screen that pops up in both cases is a numeric keypad.
+Enter the number of hours or minutes that you wish to permanently change the recipe to and press the Enter button.
 If you DO NOT wish to make any changes press the Esc button.